 - Clean and bright is the main objective for your kitchen.
 This means everything needs to be cleaned well – cabinet fronts (try a little Murphy’s Oil Soap to make wood cabinets shine), floors (including grout on tile floors), appliances (cleaning the oven is a must – everyone opens it!) and (one of my pet peeves) trim work such as baseboards, doors and door frames.

-Need to know how to get started to sell your West Bank home?
-Contact the West Bank Living Team for professional guidance through the entire home selling process.
+Need to know how to get started to sell your New Orleans home?
+Contact us at 504-327-5303 for professional guidance through the entire home selling process.